Lalitduggal/myrepo/git/readme.md

 in case you want to clone a specific branch then git clone .... -b <branch name>

-if a specific branch is cloned then you cannot checkout another branch ???
+if a specific branch is cloned then later you can checkout another branch as required

-git branches
+git branch

 git checkout -b <branchname from git branches>